\\\ Dog Safety

-- Most UK beaches will have signs up informing you whether there are any dangers to look out for, and if dogs must be restrained or banned.
+Most UK beaches will have signs up informing you whether there are any dangers to look out for and if dogs must be retrained or banned.

-- Busier beaches operate a warning of sea conditions red flag system so take heed of the daily information and any local lifeguard advice.
-Other beaches sound fog sirens to warn of fast incoming tides.
+Other beaches can sound fog sirens to warn of fast incoming tides and other dangers.
 Take notice of these, act immediately securing your dog and walking up to the entrance of the beach.

-- Your dog may try to wander off sniffing the ground frantically – we’ve all watched them – as they smell new interesting scents including local wildlife that may be nesting close by and on sand dunes.
-They need to be restrained and moved quickly away from these areas.
+Your dog may try to wander off sniffing the ground frantically – we’ve all watched them – as they smell new interesting scents including local wildlife that may be nesting close by and on sand dunes.
+They need to b retrained and moved quickly away from these seas.

-- You may be frantically whistling and unusually your dog doesn’t respond, bolting off and this becomes a problem.
-It’s important to keep your dog in view, even though you may now be jogging or running frantically to catch up with them.
-As soon as you do, pop them on a long line and walk to another area.
+You may be frantically whistling and unusually your dog doesn’t respond, bolting off and this becomes a problem.
+It’s important to keep your dog in view, even though you may now be jogging or running frantically to catch up with them. s soon as you do, pop them onto a long line and walk to another area.

-- If the tide is going out, it may have left rubbish on the upper shore.
-Your dog will want to scavenge, but try to avoid them from doing this as there can be broken glass, other sharp objects that cut their paws and plastics they could try and eat that’s been left behind by the high tide.
-They may disappear behind a rock nursing a bleeding paw.
+if the tide is going out, it may have left rubbish on the upper shore.
+Your dog will want to scavenge, but try to avoid them from doing this as there can be broken glass, other sharp objects that cut their paws, and plastics they could try and eat that’s been left behind by the high tide.
+They may disappear behind a rock, nursing a bleed paw.

-- Remember to take all rubbish off the beach with you including dogs poo and dispose of in the local bins provided in the beach car park or take it home with you.
+Remember to take all rubbish off the beach with you including dogs poo and dispose of it in the local bis provided in the beach car park or take it home with you.

-- When back home, it’s advisable to bath your dog removing all the salt and sand that will now be in their coat.
+When back at home, it’s advisable to bathe your dog removing all the salt and sand that will now be in their coat.

-- If your pet experiences itching, then it is possible that sand flies have bitten your dog and this will need veterinary help and advice.
-Read our blog about sand fleas that are actually flies.
+If your pet experiences itching, then it is possible that sand flies have bitten your dog and this will need veterinary help advice.

-- If your are sitting on the beach then its always advisable to sit on chairs some height above the sand to avoid being bitten and to provide your dog with a towel or blanket to lie on to avoid being bitten, as well as shade in summer.
+If you are sitting on the beach then it’s always advisable to sit on chairs some height above the sand to avoid being bitten and to provide your dog with a towel or blanket to lie on to avoid being bitten, as well as shade in summer.

 avoid pet theft – Never leave your dog unattended in your car

 Some dogs love swimming, others hate it.
 A little like humans.
-Don’t force your dog to swim if they don’t want to and avoid where the tide is notoriously strong and sign posted.
-Winter time tides can be very rough and best to avoid.
-When the tide is strong and sea angry then sticking to walking the promenades, coastal walks, or sand dunes are a much better solution.
+Don’t force your dog to swim if they don’t want to and avoid where the tide is notoriously strong and signposted.

 If you intend your dog to swim and they are wearing an activity tracker, then check the GPS Activity tracker details with the firm whether it will withstand swimming.
 If your dog is a regular swimmer then buying a special buoyancy jacket can help their safety if they become tired and start drifting in the water.
 Selected pet stores (Pets At Home ) sell these and they can start from about £20.00, very similar to wearing a dog rain jacket.